-One of the most important factors to consider when working on a roof is the safety of the person completing the work.
+One of the most important factors to consider when cleaning a roof is the safety of the person completing the work.

 We need to consider many factors when it comes to access; these include the amount of space we have to work in, the height of the building, the ground surface, and the weather conditions.
 There are three critical areas of concern when completing any work on a roof, and these are